osabased/horizon/stack.md

 Best case: a smaller, cheaper, faster host agent with Horizon should compete with a larger frontier agent without Horizon because Horizon supplies durable project intelligence instead of forcing the model to rediscover the repo every session.

+The agent's should become smarter with each use.

 ## Product Boundary

 Horizon owns: